DaifMX/DaifMX/README.md

 Passionate developer focused on building efficient and scalable backend applications that make complex operations feel simple.

-Also love working with computer networks, devops and type 2 hypervisors
+Also love working with computer networks, devops and type 2 hypervisors.

 ## ⚽ Hoobies